-The team included Jeanette Lendon from Redbourn and Chris and Maggie Wright of Hemel Hempstead.
+The team included Jeanette Lendon from Redbourn and Chris and Maggie Wright from Hemel Hempstead.

 Money was raised by individual events put on by some of the trekkers on the lead up to the trip, as well as sponsored support from family, friends and colleagues.

 The three-week included hiking for 14 days ending at Everest Base Camp.

 Charity director Ron Overton, who joined the party, said; “It was an amazing experience and the views were absolutely breathtaking.

 “The trek itself was a lot harder than any of us were expecting but that just made the sense of achievement even greater.
 I am so grateful to all of my fellow trekkers for not only raising such a fantastic amount of money for Reach Out Plus, but for their enthusiasm and support on the Trek.”

 “We will be running another overseas challenge in October, to Kilimanjaro.
 If you fancy the trip of a life time while also raising money for a good cause, please get in touch to express you interest.”

 Reach Out Plus is a disability charity based in Hertfordshire creating opportunities to change people’s lives.